khuedoan/homelab/docs/runbooks/dnsmasq.md

 # Dnsmasq

 ## Overview
 Dnsmasq is used as either a DHCP server or DHCP proxy server for PXE metal provisioning.
-Proxy mode can be opted-in through `make configure` or the `metal/roles/pxe_server/defaults/main.yml` file

-## When to use Proxy Mode
+Proxy mode is enabled by default allowing the use of existing DHCP servers on the network.
+A good description on how DHCP Proxy works can be found on the related [FOG project wiki page](https://wiki.fogproject.org/wiki/index.php?title=ProxyDHCP_with_dnsmasq)

-Proxy mode allows for the project to be deployed to a standard home network where an DHCP server exists, but may not be configurable for next-server or bootfile definitions.
-The feature can be enabmed through `make confiugure` or modifying the `metal/roles/pxe_server/defaults/main.yml` file.
+## Disabling Proxy Mode

-It is recommended to set the homelab hosts and their defined IP Addesses (as defined in `metal/inventory/prod.yml`) accordingly on the DHCP server.
-This will prevent any IP conflicts which may prevent network disruption on your home network.
+Certain scenarios will require this project to use a DHCP server, such as an air-gap deployment or dedicated VLAN.
+To disable proxy mode thereby using Dnsmasq as a DHCP server, modify `metal/roles/pxe_server/defaults/main.yml` and set `dhcp_proxy` to `false`